djstein/celery-timed/README.md

 Notice in the worker terminal the success and output of the test function

 Change the times the scheduled worker uses a function by changing the time variable in celery_config.
+All times are currently using UTC!!!

 ### Time currently shown to print the test function every 10 seconds
 time = 10.0